griffingilreath/rehoboam/jetson/ml_service/README.md

 # ml_service

 Analyzes `data/history.json` snapshots produced by `state_engine_service` and emits a divergence score (`data/divergence.json`).
-The initial implementation uses simple z-scores so it’s transparent and easy to run on a Jetson Nano, but the structure is designed to grow into a more predictive system.
+The initial implementation uses simple z-scores so it's transparent and easy to run on a Jetson Nano, but the structure is designed to grow into a more predictive system.

+---

 ## Current Behavior